 Typically, a claim will not be directly against the individual wrongdoer, but against their relevant insurance policy.
-Thus, a personal injury claim is essentially a type of insurance claim, despite the fact that it is commonly regarded as “suing” the at-fault party.
-Additionally, when a personal injury claim goes to court, it is usually described as the injury victim versus the at-fault person, even though the reality is that it is the injury victim versus the at-fault person’s insurance company.
+Thus, an injury claim is essentially a type of insurance claim, despite the fact that it is commonly regarded as “suing” the at-fault party.
+Additionally, when a claim goes to court, it is usually described as the injury victim versus the at-fault person, even though the reality is that it is the injury victim versus the at-fault person’s insurance company.

 It is important that you consider making a personal injury claim if you have required medical care following an accident because the consequences of being injured can be significant and far-reaching, not least in regards to your finances.

 In addition to incurring expensive and unanticipated medical bills as a result of being injured (as well as other accident-related costs) it is also likely that you will suffer a loss of income due to your immediate inability to work, and your probable reduced earning capacity in the future.
 Texas law also permits you to recover additional damages related to intangible losses you have suffered as a result of being injured (such as pain, suffering, and loss of enjoyment of life).